xiota/geany-preview/docs/CQA.md

 > Why does the plugin sometimes say "Unable to process type" or display files with strange formatting?

 To improve performance, updates are disabled when the preview is not visible or the document is not actively being edited.
 This sometimes results in glitches that go away when editing is resumed.
-Recent changes have been made to significantly reduce how often this happens.
+Recent changes have been made to the plugin to reduce how often this happens.